Versions and environments¶

 Alan Studio offers three different environments to develop, test and run your script:

-The Development environment allows you to work on building the script, fixing bugs and adding new features to the script
+The Development environment allows you to work on the voice script, fix bugs and add new features to the script

-The Production environment allows you to roll out the finalized script version to production
+The Production environment can be used to roll out the finalized script version to production

 In Alan Studio, at the top of the code editor, select the environment in which you want to run a script version.